nye17/CUBE_AST1601/README.md

-This project requires you to learn how to use Linux or Unix operation system (you need to install a virtual machine or use the Window Subsystem for Linux if you use Windows), install computational libraries like the FFTW, compile Fortran code, and run a cosmological N-body simulation.
+This project requires you to learn how to use Linux or Unix operation system (you need to install a virtual machine or use the ``Window Subsystem for Linux`` if you use Windows; For MacOS you are already good to go), install computational libraries like the FFTW, compile Fortran code, and run a cosmological N-body simulation.

 1. Once you finished setting up your Linux/Unix (included in Mac OS) environment, clone or download the CUBE_AST1601 code into your local